Associate of Applied Science: Advanced Manufacturing and Fabrication

 MFG 195 Welding Technology I 3 credits

-MTH 98 Quantitative Math (or higher) 4 credits
+MTH 105Z Math in Society (or higher)4 credits

 MFG 157 Integrated Manufacturing 2 3 credits